gstlearn/gstlearn/README.md

 ## Overview

-**gstlearn** is the new cross-platform Geostatistics C++ library proposed by MINES Paris - PSL University.
-It offers to C++ users **all famous Geostatistical methodologies** developed and/or invented by the Geostatistic Team of the [Geosciences Research Center](https://www.geosciences.minesparis.psl.eu/).<br/>
+**gstlearn** is the new cross-platform Geostatistics C++ library proposed by MINES PARIS - PSL University.
+It offers to users **all famous Geostatistical methodologies** developed and/or invented by the Geostatistic Team of the [Geosciences Research Center](https://www.geosciences.minesparis.psl.eu/).<br/>
 Copyright (c) MINES PARIS / PSL University

 The name 'gstlearn' stands for several purposes: